LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

    - At least eight <u>rules</u>.
    - At least four different <u>types</u> of selectors including:
      - A single HTML element as a selector.
-     - Multiple HTML elements as selectors.
+     - Multiple HTML elements as selector (contextual selector).
      - An id as a selector.
      - A class as a selector.
    - At least four different <u>property types</u> (color, font-face, text-align, etc.) across all the rules.